Moving Abroad: Do I Need Private Medical Insurance?

 Your EHIC (European Health Insurance Card) entitles you to state healthcare for free or at a reduced cost in all EEA states, as well as treatment for pre-existing conditions and routine maternity care as long as you haven’t come abroad specifically to give birth.
 In essence, you should expect to receive the same state healthcare as a local.
 Some countries charge a co-payment, or patient contribution, for things like dental check-ups and prescriptions.
 As of this summer, expats cannot claim these fees back from the Treasury.

-It’s always worth chatting with expats in your new country for their experiences of public and private healthcare in the country you’re headed for.
+Note: It’s always worth chatting with expats in your new country for their experiences of public and private healthcare in the country you’re headed for.
 Ask your new employer for a few helpful contacts or look for community groups on social media sites.
 Plenty of internet forums exist for this sort of advice, and expat blogs are also great resources for general advice on new procedures and systems before you move.
 Finally, arm yourself with plenty of questions and speak to a few insurance providers before you make any decisions.
 Better to be safe than sorry, in our opinion!